 How Affordable is Crown Heights?

 Crown Heights real estate is beautiful.
 Historically it was wealthier and posher than the neighborhoods next to it in the east.
-There was a point when Crown Heights was a very cheap place to live but those days are no more.
+There was a point when Crown Heights was a very cheap place to live but those days are over.
 In general living in Crown Heights, Brooklyn is still affordable, but not as cheap as it was a decade ago.
 But really nowhere in NYC is.

 As of February 2020, there are 325 homes in Crown Heights for sale on Localize.City.
 The average one-bedroom for sale in Crown Heights is $656,000.
 Which is a shade below the Brooklyn median of $675,000.
 Localize.City has over 400 apartments to rent in Crown Heights.
 The median one-bedroom for rent is listed at $2,300, which also comes in below the borough-wide median of $2,570.